 The Noughty To The Rescue Intense Moisture Treatment (try saying that out loud!) is something I was sent in a beauty box.
 I used to be subscribed to get quarterly boxes from the Vegan Kind (a gift from my sister), and for a while I really enjoyed discovering new products.

 This To The Rescue treatment was something I got weirdly excited to review.
 Years of bleaching as a teenager (well… and as an adult!) has left me with brittle, frizzy hair that I can’t quite bear to chop, so I’m constantly on the lookout for new treatments and products to help me reclaim it!
 Ever since I went vegan I’ve been looking for something to replace the Lee Stafford CoCo LoCo range (which is amazing, cruelty free and vegetarian, but sadly not vegan).

-For a while now I’ve been sticking with my all-time favourite hair mask from the Body Shop, but my beauty box arrived just in time for my pot to run out.
+For a while now I’ve been sticking with my all-time favourite hair mask from the Body Shop, but my beauty box with the new Noughty mask arrived just in time for my pot to run out.
 Perfect timing!